How To Get a Hacked Account Back in Snapchat

 - Make it at least 8 characters long

 - Use a combination of letters, numbers, and symbols

 - Use a combination of upper case and lower case letters.

 - Do not use any common words or phrases (hackers can use programs that can quickly guess every word in the dictionary)

 - Do not use a birthday or other personal information as it is possible the hacker has personal information about you before they attempt to hack your accounts

 - Do not re-use passwords across multiple accounts because that will enable a hacker to hack more than one of your accounts at once

 Once you’ve come up with a strong password, be prepared to do it again…and again.
-In fact, you’ll want to change your password on a regular basis.
+In fact, you’ll want to change your password regularly.

-Another approach is to have “modular” passwords which you can rotate through on an easily-remembered, but not easily-guessed, schedule.
+Another approach is to have “modular” passwords that you can rotate through on an easily-remembered, but not easily-guessed, schedule.

 How to Tell If You’ve Been Hacked